oddstream/gosol/README.md

 ## TODO

-* Scripted game variants.
+* Scripted game variants (currently looking at using [Picol](https://wiki.tcl-lang.org/page/Picol), because I'm a fan of Tcl - I've used Lua in the past for this, but I'd like to keep the binary in one file, and as small as possible).
-* Get it working on Android.
+* Get it working on Android (agggh! help!).
-* Get the size of the executable and WASM down.
+* Reduce the size of the executable (using [UPX](https://upx.github.io/)?) and WASM.
 * I'd like it to have an inter-user high scores table, but the Google Play games services interface and setup is inpenetrable to me at the moment.
 * Give up and rewrite the whole thing in [Defold](https://www.defold.com), or Dart+Flutter, or Kotlin+Korge, or something else.